 No wicks to replace or trim (Inverter model)

-Is fan assisted for rapid warm up (Electric Fan requires 22 watts of Electricity, about the same as an energy saving bulb)
+Is fan assisted for rapid warm up (Electric Fan requires 22 watts of Electricity, about the same as an energy saving light bulb)

 Digitally Thermostatically controlled, which switches to a paraffin saving eco mode (800w) when the room reaches the selected temperature.
 In Eco Mode the heater will run for an amazing 45 – 48 hours on one fill of fuel.